 | Low | CVSS Low (< 4.0) | Next regular release cycle | Document the deferral in the vulnerability handling record |

-- Actively exploited vulnerability (Article 14(1) and 14(2)).
+- Actively exploited vulnerability.
 24-hour early warning, 72-hour vulnerability notification, 14-day final report from when a corrective or mitigating measure is available.

 Neither trigger is a CVSS threshold.
-"Actively exploited" is a factual determination: a malicious actor has used the vulnerability against your product.
-Article 14(5) defines a "severe incident" as one that "negatively affects or is capable of negatively affecting the ability of a product with digital elements to protect the availability, authenticity, integrity or confidentiality of sensitive or important data or functions" or that "has led or is capable of leading to the introduction or execution of malicious code in a product with digital elements or in the network and information systems of a user".
+"Actively exploited" is a factual determination: there is reliable evidence that a malicious actor exploited the vulnerability without permission.
+A severe incident is one that can affect the product's ability to protect the availability, authenticity, integrity, or confidentiality of sensitive or important data or functions, or that can lead to malicious code being introduced or run in the product or in a user's networks and information systems.

 CVSS and EPSS support the determination.
-A CVSS-Critical vulnerability with EPSS > 0.9 and a KEV listing strongly suggests Article 14(1) territory once you have evidence the exploitation is against your product.
+A CVSS-Critical vulnerability with EPSS > 0.9 and a KEV listing should trigger an urgent reporting review once you have evidence that exploitation may involve your product.
 They do not replace the determination.
 The 24-hour clock anchors at the moment the manufacturer becomes aware of active exploitation, not at the moment the CVSS score crosses any number.

-For the full Article 14 cadence, see vulnerability reporting.
+For the full reporting cadence, see vulnerability reporting.
 For the upstream intake channel that often produces the first signal of exploitation, see coordinated vulnerability disclosure.

 Operationalising scoring in your vulnerability process